openstack/swift/doc/source/overview_container_sharding.rst

 Here we have a container named 'cont' in an account named 'acct'.
 This container is large and will need to be sharded.

-The sharding daemon will find it and search for a pivot point to split it on:
+The sharding daemon will find it and search for shard ranges to split it on:

 .. image:: images/sharding_snip2.png

-Here the sharder has found that object 'f' would be a good first pivot point.
+Here the sharder has found that object 'f' would be good for end/upper value of the first shard range.
 So we mark it.
 The sharder can then shard at this point:

 .. image:: images/sharding_snip3.png